ndmitchell/bake/README.md

 Now we have defined the example, we need to start up some servers and clients using the command line for our tool.
 Assuming we compiled as `bake`, we can write `bake server` and `bake client` (we'll need to launch at least one client per OS).
 We can view the state by visiting `http://127.0.0.1:5000` in a web browser.

 To add a patch we can run `bake addpatch --name=cb3c2a71`, using the SHA1 of the commit, which will try and integrate that patch into the `master` branch, after all the tests have passed.

+When viewing the server, there are a few additional URL's that may be of use:

+* `?stats=` will show stats about which tests take longest, how long a test run takes, which test fails most often.
+* `?raw=` will give internal details of the implementation.
+* `/dump` will download an SQLite database containing all of the persistent state.
+* `?admin=` will give you an admin control panel on any page, letting you retry/delete patches and skip tests.
+If you want to restrict access to this panel, run `bake admin myPassword` which says that running `bake server --admin=3A18885C` will then require `?admin=myPassword`.